PauseAI/pauseai-website/src/posts/faq.md

 ### Aren't you just scared of changes and new technology?

-You might be surprised that most people in PauseAI can be considered techno-optimists.
+You might be surprised that most people in PauseAI consider themselves techno-optimists.
-Many of them are deeply involved in AI research and development, are gadget lovers, and have mostly been very excited about the future.
+Many of them are involved in AI development, are gadget lovers, and have mostly been very excited about the future.
 Particularly many of them have been excited about the potential of AI to help humanity.
 That's why for many of us the sad realization that AI might be an existential risk was a very difficult one to internalize.

-### Is a ban on AGI training enforceable?

-Yes, at least for very large models.
-Tracking and monitoring the sales of GPUs (used for training AIs) is [actually very doable](https://arxiv.org/abs/2304.04123).

 ### I have a different / AI related question